Skip navigation links

 For the first year of implementation, the Office of the Provost and the Office of the Executive Vice President for Health Sciences jointly requested an open call for proposals from the college deans.

-1855 stories
+1855 Stories

 MSU welcomes, honors inaugural 1855 Professorship recipients